grozmus/dragino/README.md

 ## Additional Chip Select Details
 For some reason the Dragino board does not use one of the standard chip select lines for the SPI communication.
 This can be overcome by using a device tree overlay to configure addtional SPI CS lines.
 I am not a device tree expert so I adapted the example given at https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=157994 to provide the code needed for this to work.

-## Downlink messages

-See https://www.thethingsnetwork.org/docs/lorawan/classes/ for a complete description of LoRaWAN device classes.

-Briefly, for class A device, downlink messages will only be sent after an uplink message.
-This is generally the type of device most people will be using as it consumes the least power on, for example, Arduino sensor devices.
-However, a Raspberry Pi + dragino HAT is constantly powered so when it isn't transmitting it can be always listening.

-## TODO
-* Make code more readable and easier to use (From upstream)
-* investigate device tree compilation warnings